tehwalris/forest/doc/interesting-commit-notes.md

     - note: wrap every prop value in a function call
 - cc101f89a50fce91ba2beb7b7d6adc4177da0f7e
   - same edit in multiple locations (3)
+    - note: insert an element into an array, by copying it from a nearby array
 - 5afc3a862d0eff43f903debc6558489bc7bfabd1
   - add required property (3)
   - same edit in multiple locations (4)